catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-Bayesian_cyber_en.md

 # Why Rethinking AI in Cybersecurity Is Urgent

 <p style="text-align:justify;">
 Cyber threats aren’t just increasing in volume—they're becoming smarter, stealthier, and more unpredictable.
-It often feels like a high-stakes game of cat and mouse, with attackers constantly finding new ways to outmaneuver our defenses.
+It often feels like a high-stakes game of cat and mouse, with attackers constantly finding new ways to outmaneuver our defenses. <br>

 Today’s cybersecurity tools, many of which rely on powerful machine learning algorithms, are highly effective—but only when the threat looks familiar.
-When faced with something entirely novel—a zero-day attack—even the smartest models can fail silently.
+When faced with something entirely novel—a zero-day attack—even the smartest models can fail silently. <br>

 Imagine going to a doctor with unusual symptoms.
 One doctor quickly delivers a confident diagnosis, even though they’ve never seen a case quite like yours.
-Another doctor says, “This could be X, but I haven’t encountered this combination before—I’d like to run more tests.”
+Another doctor says, “This could be X, but I haven’t encountered this combination before—I’d like to run more tests.” <br>

 The second doctor is expressing uncertainty, and that’s exactly what traditional AI models lack.
 They’re like the first doctor: forced to make a confident call, even in unfamiliar situations, without any way of showing how reliable that decision is.
-In high-stakes domains like cybersecurity, that kind of overconfidence is dangerous.
+In high-stakes domains like cybersecurity, that kind of overconfidence is dangerous. <br>

 At CATIE, we’re exploring how Deep Bayesian Learning (DBL) can transform threat detection by enabling AI systems to express uncertainty and better handle the unknown.
 </p>